 Only because we speak in the same language, we don’t necessarily understand each other.
 Words and phrases can carry different meanings, and when one lacks cultural understanding or knowledge of the context, misconceptions happen easily.

 2. Using the example above, how does one’s way of talking affect how the message is perceived?
 What happens when the communicative interaction happens in an intercultural context?
-In what way can it change the interaction and why?
+How can that change the interaction and why?

-How could you change the sentence to make it more indirect and therefore adjust your style flexibly to the one of your counterpart? *
+How could you change the sentence ’schedule a board meeting’ to make it more indirect and therefore adjust your style flexibly to that of your counterpart? *

-– I want you to organize a board meeting.
+– I would like you to organize a board meeting, please.

 – How about organizing a board meeting?